 City Council adopted the original version of the SBO Program in January, 2003.
 The SBO Program went into effect in March, 2003, and was amended by City Council in September 2003 based on a series of public input sessions and feedback.
-Additional revisions were made in September 2004 and March 2007.
+Additional revisions were made in September 2004, March 2007 and August 2009.

 1.2.
 Program Enabling Legislation.
 On August 27, 2002, the North Carolina General Assembly ratified S.B.
 1336 which added a new Section 8.88 to the Charlotte City Charter authorizing the City of Charlotte to establish a Small Business Enterprise program to promote the development of small businesses in the Charlotte Metropolitan Statistical Area, and to enhance opportunities for small businesses to participate in City contracts (Session Law 2002-91).
+The legislation was amended in 2008 to allow the City to extend coverage outside of the Charlotte Metropolitan Statistical Area to include additional counties based on the City's periodic assessment of where small business development initiatives will promote economic development within the City of Charlotte.
 The bill authorizes the City to establish bid and proposal specifications that include goals and good faith efforts requirements to enhance participation by small businesses in City contracts.
-It also permits the

-City to consider a bidder's compliance with such requirements in awarding contracts, and to refuse to award contracts to bidders that fail to comply.
+It also permits the City to consider a bidder's compliance with such requirements in awarding contracts, and to refuse to award contracts to bidders that fail to comply.
 In addition, the City has broad authority to engage in economic development and community development activities pursuant to G.S.
 158-7.1 and G.S.
 160A-456.